Zooming (writing skill)

 Zooming is a writing skill, as outlined in secondary education, that gives the reader the feeling of moving through space towards or away from a character or object, especially used in descriptive writing.
 It can be divided into two types: zooming in and zooming out.
-The idea of zooming finds an analog in the cinematic technique of the same name widely used in film.
+The idea of zooming finds and analog in the cinematic technique of the same name widely used in film.